nizamphoenix/kaggle/ion/README.md

 https://www.kaggle.com/c/liverpool-ion-switching/

 #### Approach:
-The channels are classified broadly into 2 categories depending on whether they have a low probability of opening(low conductance) or a high probability of opening(high conductance):-
+The channels are classified broadly into 2 categories, depending on whether they have a low probability of opening(low conductance) or a high probability of opening(high conductance):-

 1. Batch1 and Batch2 represent low-probability channels: binary classification
   -- the data instances recorded in batch1 and batch2 correspond to either one channel being open or closed, hence the name          low-probability channels.
   -- Model-1 is dedicated to modelling data from batch1 and batch2 only.

 2.Other Batches represnet high-probabaility channels: multi-class classification
-  -- the data instances recorded in batch3 upto batch10 correspond to either multiple channels, upto 10 being open or none          being open i.e. closed, hence the name high-probability channels.
+  -- the data instances recorded in batch3 upto batch10 correspond to either multiple channels, upto 10 being open, or none          being open i.e. closed, hence the name high-probability channels.
   -- Model-2 is dedicated to modelling data from batch3 until batch10.